valkyrnstudios/RankSentinel/README.md

 # RankSentinel

-RankSentinel detect players (and now pets!) using lower ranked abilities and notifies them.
+RankSentinel detects group members (and now pets!) using lower ranked abilities and notifies them.
 Inspired by the legacy add-on [RankWatch](https://www.curseforge.com/wow/addons/rankwatch).

 RankSentinel is a [spiritual successor to the now defunct GogoWatch](https://github.com/valkyrnstudios/RankSentinel/issues/5) and SpellSnob add-ons.